- You do not have any products in your shopping cart yet.

 This dining table with live edge is made from recycled wood and meets the requirements for sustainable furniture production.
 By using high-quality teak wood, robust craftsmanship, and timeless design, this dining table contributes to environmentally friendly manufacturing.

 A solid wood table is not an off-the-shelf piece of furniture.
-It is a piece of nature coming into your home – and therefore requires special attention.
-Here we explain in detail and step by step how to care for your table, position it correctly, and protect it long-term from damage such as cracks, warping, or stains.
+It is a piece of nature that comes to your home – and that is exactly why it needs special attention.
+Here we explain in detail and step by step how to care for your table, set it up correctly, and protect it long-term from damage such as cracks, warping, or stains.

-The following instructions apply to waxed, oiled, sealed (e.g., Teak-Shield) and lacquered surfaces.
-Since these surfaces are constructed differently, it is important to know how to treat each table optimally.
+The following instructions apply to waxed, oiled, sealed (e.g., Teak-Shield) and painted surfaces.
+Because these surfaces are constructed differently, it is important to know how to treat each table optimally.

 How does wood react in your home?